eecmanny/Weekly-Weahther/Coding Note.md

 # weatherApi-HW

 https://eecmanny.github.io/Weekly-Weahther/
 https://github.com/eecmanny/Weekly-Weahther

+What User story:
+AS A traveler
+The user should to see the weather outlook for multiple cities SO THAT they can plan a trip accordingly.

+What the app does:
 GIVEN a weather dashboard with form inputs
 WHEN I search for a city - (Using the text box and a click event to start the series of functions) THEN I am presented with current and future conditions for that city and that city is added to the search history - (Pulled data from Openweather API)